Suicide

 What is suicide?

-Suicide is the eleventh leading cause of death in the United States and the second leading cause of death among college-age students.
-Suicide is often a cry for help.
+Suicide is the eleventh leading cause of death in the United States and the second leading cause of death among college-age students, yet is 100% preventable.
 Individuals may feel hopeless/helpless and think that suicide is the only way out of the feelings or events they are experiencing in their lives.
+You are not alone, support is always available.

 Suicidal Ideation